How to buy a digital camera when you don’t know anything about cameras: the beginners guide

 If you’re not already in the photography industry, it can be VERY overwhelming to shop for a camera-especially if you are purchasing it FOR someone else.
 With this being said, knowing that you can check out sites like Buyers Impact could help make the decision process of choosing a camera a lot easier.

-I remember that overwhelming feeling too, there’s numbers and features and you’re unsure of which ones you need or which ones are important.
+Anyway, I remember that overwhelming feeling of not knowing which camera to buy.
+There are numbers and features and you’re unsure of which ones you need or which ones are important.
 Let’s face it, the photographic gear market isn’t lacking in options.
 Plus, with there being sites like gearsurfer.com, finding photography gear may not be as tough as some people may think.
 Saying this though, I wished I had someone who could “dumb it down” for me so that it could make just an ounce of sense.
 I want to be that person for you!
-I get it, you’re not camera savy but you just want to be sure you are getting the best possible deal all while making sure it has the features you/they will need.
+I get it, you’re not camera savvy but you just want to be sure you are getting the best possible deal all while making sure it has the features you/they will need.
 I’ll try my best not to use too much photo jargon so that you can at least get an understanding of the things you should be considering when purchasing a digital camera.

 The first thing you have to understand is that there is not a single answer I can give to anyone.
 The short answer is “it depends” on a lot of things because everyone will be using their camera for something different.
 I know-that’s not the answer you wanted to hear but I’m not a sales person so I’m not going to try to push you towards one brand/model/feature if it’s not what you need.
 You also have to understand that there is no reason to spend LOTS of money on a piece of equipment if you are not going to use it to it’s full capability.
 That would be like buying a fancy expensive car with all the bells and whistles but instead of driving it, you push it from place to place.
 You have a fancy car but you’re aren’t using it the way it was meant to be used nor taking advantage of the upgrades you paid for.